 Edited by Oscar Riera Ojeda

-This first monograph from the firm features 10 built projects and 10 projects in the development stage documented through sketches, diagrams, physical models, and professional images of construction and finished work captured by Canada’s leading architectural photographer, Ema Peter.
+This first monograph from the firm contains 10 built projects and 10 projects in the development stage that are expressed through sketches, construction images, physical models, and professional images captured by Canada’s leading architectural photographer, Ema Peter.

 PETER BRAITHWAITE STUDIO